Urologist: Job Description and Information About Becoming an Urologist

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS), www.bls.gov, expects employment opportunities for physicians and surgeons to increase 18% from 2012-2022, faster than the average for all jobs.
+The U.S. Bureau of Labor Statistics (BLS) expects employment opportunities for physicians and surgeons to increase 18% from 2012-2022, faster than the average for all jobs.
 The mean annual salary of physicians and surgeons not listed separately, including urologists, was $184,820 in 2012, according to BLS data.

 Alternate Career Options

-Earning a median annual wage of $90,930 in 2012, per the BLS, these professionals could then look forward to much faster than average employment growth of 38% through 2022.
-Also known as PAs, they examine, diagnose and treat patients under the supervision of surgeons and physicians.
+Also known as PAs, physician assistants examine, diagnose and treat patients under the supervision of surgeons and physicians.
 Their education normally includes a master's degree in a physician assistant program; they are licensed in all states.
+Earning a median annual wage of $90,930 in 2012, per the BLS, these professionals can look forward to much faster than average employment growth of 38% from 2012-2022.

 With a professional degree in dentistry and licensing, dentists diagnose and treat patients' teeth and gums, also educating them about oral health.
-The BLS predicted faster than average job growth of 16% for dentists, from 2012 through 2022, and reported the annual median salary for these professionals as $149,310
+The BLS predicted faster than average job growth of 16% for dentists from 2012-2022, and reported the annual median salary for these professionals as $149,310.

 Related to Urologist: Job Description and Information About Becoming an Urologist